The small intestine absorbs food nutrients#

 - tar-like substance called meconium

-The faeces lighten in colour when feeding starts
+The feces lighten in color when feeding starts#

-The breastfed baby’s bowel motions can range in colour from yellow to light green.
-The formula-fed baby’s bowel motions can range in colour from creamy-yellow to dark green.
+The breastfed baby’s bowel motions can range in color from yellow to light green.
+The formula-fed baby’s bowel motions can range in color from creamy-yellow to dark green.
 Regularity can range from several times per day to once weekly, depending on the baby.

-The bowel motions of a baby or young child can take on the colour of a recently eaten food, particularly if they have slight diarrhoea.
+The bowel motions of a baby or young child can take on the color of a recently eaten food, particularly if they have slight diarrhea.

 However, consult with your doctor to rule out the possibility of more serious causes.
-Common dietary causes of colour changes to bowel motions in babies include:
+Common dietary causes of color changes to bowel motions in babies include:

 - green – spinach breast milk formula milk

 If your baby is passing frequent, watery bowel motions, give them plenty of extra fluids including cool water.
-See your doctor if the diarrhoea doesn’t pass, or if the child seems to be lethargic or otherwise unwell.
-Unusual changes to faecal colour or texture may be investigated using a number of tests including: blood tests.
+See your doctor if the diarrhea doesn’t pass, or if the child seems to be lethargic or otherwise unwell.
+Unusual changes to fecal color or texture may be investigated using a number of tests including: blood tests.

 - Bowel motions are brown because they contain bile pigments (stercobilin)

-- If they change colour, seek medical attention immediately, as some of the causes may include serious illnesses
+- If they change color, seek medical attention immediately, as some of the causes may include serious illnesses

-- Black – one of the most common causes of black faeces is taking iron supplements
+- Black – one of the most common causes of black feces is taking iron supplements

 - cause could include bleeding from an ulcer

-- Maroon – blood is the usual cause of maroon-coloured faeces
+- Maroon – blood is the usual cause of maroon-colored feces